millerk22/emc2-labs/EMC2-Labs-Fall/lab02.rst

 ``range`` and ``len``, there are many common mathematical functions like ``sin(x)`` and ``log(x)`` which are not defined.
 In order to use these functions (and others), we need to import the NumPy package.
-A package is a collection of functions that have been written in Python, and are available to use in our programs so that we don’t have to define these functions ourselves.
+A package is a collection of functions that have been written in Python, and are available to use in our programs so that we don't have to define these functions ourselves.
 NumPy is a particularly helpful package that contains many functions which are important for doing linear algebra and mathematics in general.